 The purpose of the CAT-related Discussion and Decisions session at the conference is to consider the motions related to material in the Conference Approval Track.
-During this session, decisions are made on motions to approve the NAWS budget and project plans; requests for seating, including any seating motions submitted within sixty days of WSC opening day; most World Board motions included in the CAT such as approval of service material, revisions to Conference policy, or other changes to A Guide to World Services in NA; and any amendments to those motions.
-Amendments to motions must be submitted sixty days before the opening day of the in-person (hybrid) WSC and 45 days before the interim WSC.
+During this session, decisions are made on motions to approve the NAWS budget and project plans; requests for seating, including any seating motions submitted within fifteen days of WSC opening day; most

+World Board motions included in the CAT such as approval of service material, revisions to Conference policy, or other changes to A Guide to World Services in NA; and any amendments to those motions.
+Amendments to motions must be submitted fifteen days before the opening day of the WSC.
 An amendment to a motion is a change or addition designed to improve the motion.
-The purpose of an amendment is to refine a motion to move the Fellowship closer toward consensus.
-An amendment should clarify, add, or subtract language that keeps the motion consistent with its intent.
-An amendment shall not replace a motion or introduce a substitute or contrary motion.
-A motion to split or divide a motion is an amendment to the motion.
 Amendments to CAR and CAT motions are subject to a vetting process.
 The WSC Cofacilitators will ensure that the amendments are clear and lend themselves to a yes/no vote.